Micron Technology (NASDAQ:MU) Raised to Strong-Buy at KGI Securities

-Micron Technology (NASDAQ:MU – Get Free Report) was upgraded by KGI Securities from a “hold” rating to a “strong-buy” rating in a research report issued to clients and investors on Wednesday,Zacks.com reports.
+Micron Technology (NASDAQ:MU – Get Free Report) was upgraded by research analysts at KGI Securities from a “hold” rating to a “strong-buy” rating in a research report issued on Wednesday,Zacks.com reports.

-A number of other analysts have also recently weighed in on MU.
-KeyCorp boosted their price target on Micron Technology from $160.00 to $215.00 and gave the stock an “overweight” rating in a research report on Wednesday.
-Stifel Nicolaus boosted their price target on Micron Technology from $173.00 to $195.00 and gave the stock a “buy” rating in a research report on Monday.
-Needham & Company LLC boosted their price objective on Micron Technology from $150.00 to $200.00 and gave the stock a “buy” rating in a research report on Wednesday.
-Piper Sandler boosted their price objective on Micron Technology from $165.00 to $200.00 and gave the stock an “overweight” rating in a research report on Wednesday.
-Finally, Wolfe Research boosted their price objective on Micron Technology from $160.00 to $180.00 and gave the stock an “outperform” rating in a research report on Wednesday, September 17th.
-Four research analysts have rated the stock with a Strong Buy rating, twenty-two have given a Buy rating and four have given a Hold rating to the company’s stock.
-According to MarketBeat.com, Micron Technology presently has an average rating of “Buy” and an average price target of $184.77.
+Several other equities analysts also recently weighed in on MU.
+Wall Street Zen downgraded shares of Micron Technology from a “strong-buy” rating to a “buy” rating in a report on Saturday, September 13th.
+Wells Fargo & Company boosted their target price on shares of Micron Technology from $170.00 to $220.00 and gave the stock an “overweight” rating in a research report on Wednesday.
+Barclays lifted their price target on shares of Micron Technology from $140.00 to $175.00 and gave the stock an “overweight” rating in a research note on Friday, September 19th.
+Erste Group Bank assumed coverage on shares of Micron Technology in a research note on Thursday, August 14th.
+They set a “buy” rating for the company.
+Finally, Mizuho upped their price objective on shares of Micron Technology from $182.00 to $195.00 and gave the stock an “outperform” rating in a report on Wednesday.
+Four investment analysts have rated the stock with a Strong Buy rating, twenty-two have issued a Buy rating and four have issued a Hold rating to the company’s stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of “Buy” and an average price target of $184.77.

 Micron Technology, Inc designs, develops, manufactures, and sells memory and storage products worldwide.
 The company operates through four segments: Compute and Networking Business Unit, Mobile Business Unit, Embedded Business Unit, and Storage Business Unit.
 It provides memory and storage technologies comprising dynamic random access memory semiconductor devices with low latency that provide high-speed data retrieval; non-volatile and re-writeable semiconductor storage devices; and non-volatile re-writable semiconductor memory devices that provide fast read speeds under the Micron and Crucial brands, as well as through private labels.